YarinLevi5/Weather-Application/README.md

 _Welcome to my weather app._

-- My app contain List of cities in Israel.
+- My app contains a list of cities in Israel.
 - At this app, you can select which city you want to see the weather in.
-- Use with API request.
+- Use with the API request.

 ---